 A portable power station does not use gasoline or kerosene to operate, and it doesn’t produce annoying exhaust gases.
-These can be run indoors without worrying about carbon monoxide poisoning.
+These can be run indoors and in enclosed spaces without worrying about carbon monoxide poisoning.

-From camping, spending the weekend at the beach or the ballfield, a portable power station will keep your electronics juiced up and ready to go!
+From camping, living in your van or RV, spending the weekend at the beach or the ballfield, a portable power station will keep your electronics juiced up and ready to go!

 The following is the list of the top 5 picks for best portable power stations: